suchimitha/Documentation-of-QBO-API/docs/configuration.md

 ### 3. options
-It is a collection of type Map (Map<String, Object>), used to pass any type of filters that to be passed in the request or any config settings that we enable. below are the options can be used while fetching records. <br/>
+It is a collection of type Map (Map<String, Object>), used to pass any type of filters that to be passed in the request or any config settings that we enable. below are the options that can be used while fetching records. <br/>